sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 ...
 ```

 The `click-handler` function is going to provide the response to a user click on an empty square.
-The `::MoveRequest` and `::MoveResponse` specs are defined as (from `provisdom.simple.rules)`:
+The `::MoveRequest` and `::MoveResponse` specs are defined in `provisdom.simple.rules`:

 ```clj
 ...